Lymphedema

 Nonsurgical Lymphedema Treatment

-If your provider suspects lymphedema, you may be referred to a physical or occupational therapist.
+If your provider suspects lymphedema, you may be referred to a physical therapist or an occupational therapist.
 The following nonsurgical lymphedema treatments are known as complete decongestive therapy.

 Lifestyle Changes and Exercise